Skip to content

 Acacia Collective2 April 20265 min read

-Many owners are confused about body corporate funds — particularly the difference between the administration fund and the sinking fund, and what they're used for.
+Many owners are confused about body corporate fund, particularly the difference between the administration fund and the sinking fund, and what they're used for.
 As an owner within a body corporate scheme, it's important to understand these differences and be financially prepared.
 Whether you live in your unit or rent it out, it's a valuable investment, and you want to ensure it's well taken care of.

 What is the administration fund?